 - HYDRA– What’s worse than a Nazi?
 Nothing.
 But since we can’t go painting swastikas on action figures, Marvel concocted The Red Skull’s deep science division as another army of faceless goons for Captain America to punish.

 - Vibranium – the rarest metal on Earth, Vibranium is “stronger than steel and a third its weight.”
 Howard Stark took what little they had to construct Cap’s vibration resistant shield and it would lead to the comical bringing down of Thor’s hammer as seen in the next film.
-This is the second reference to Black Panther in the MCU (the first being the Wakanda map shown in Iron Man 2).

 What Captain America: The First Avenger Withholds from the MCU: